-Q: What if a buyer is faced with an old system?
+Q: What if my home heating system is really old?

 A: An old Oilheat system is no different than any other outdated system, regardless of the fuel used.
 Old systems can generate high fuel bills but can easily be replaced with new Oilheat technology.
 The Consumer Energy Council of America concluded that changing fuel sources makes "no economic sense" and a better investment would be to upgrade older equipment in order to improve efficiency.